printHelloworldd/flutter-node-worker/README.md

     - If `computeOnce = true` _(default is `false`)_, the worker will automatically exit after the command is executed - useful for rare operations like generating cryptographic keys on registration.

     - If `computeOnce = false`, the worker remains active, which is suitable for frequent tasks such as encrypting chat messages.

+    - `timeoutDuration` — a `Duration` specifying the maximum amount of time to wait for a response from the worker.
+If no response is received within this period, a `TimeoutException` will be thrown.

 - `terminate()`
     Manually terminates the worker, freeing up resources.